-The 2017 Roux Scholarship competition is now underway.
+The 2017 Roux Scholarship competition is now concluded.

 Alain Roux said, “I have chosen rainbow trout since it is a lovely, popular freshwater fish but often underrated and rarely seen on restaurant menus, particularly during the six months of the year when it is in season.
 It should be promoted more and its slightly nutty, sweet flavours and oil rich skin enjoyed more widely.”